SarahZimmermann-Schmutzler/baby-tools-shop/README.md

 5. Take a look at the `settings.py` and add your VMs IP-Adress to the `Allowed Hosts`.

 6. Don't forget to save your addings on github.
-You can use the up.bat file:
+You can use the up.bat file but at your own risk:
   - up + name_of_change_without_question_marks
     `up new allowed host`
+>>i: The command `git add .` adds all changes to your repository without checking the affected files or changes.
+Incorrect or unsafe changes may be checked in, which could cause problems in the project.
+Sensitive data such as passwords, API keys or configuration files could become publicly accessible.
+The absence of the command `git pull` at the beginning of the file represents a risk of overwriting changes made by other developers.
+That can lead to data loss or integrity problems in the code.

 7. Try to start the application:
   - For running BabyStore on your local server (pc / laptop):